Current News and Collaborations (last updated 2 July, 2008)

 Digital Himalaya hosts the British Nepal Academic Council (BNAC)

 Digital Himalaya is delighted to be the online home for the British Nepal Academic Council.
 BNAC was established on 23 May 2000 at a large meeting at the School of Oriental and African Studies in London of British academics and researchers interested in various aspects of Nepal.
-Please click here to visit the BNAC homepage.

 (July 2008)